Alberta Aviation Museum: Current

 The building has been designated as a municipal and provincial historic resource.
 Despite its historic resource status, a recent motion put forward by City administration has revealed that the hangar is in need of structural upgrades, and requires a minimum of forty-one million dollars for repairs by 2027.
 It was initially motioned by administration that the building be de-accessioned from the city's heritage properties, which could result in the museum having to move (despite renewing a 25-year lease in 2018).
 Councilor Anne Stevenson countered this with a motion to propose a two-year timeline to determine creative solutions for the building with the end goal of the museum remaining where it is.
 The Alberta Aviation Museum is currently working with the City to determine a plan forward.

-A grassroots Facebook Group titled "Save Edmonton's Hangar 14" has been started for anyone interested in supporting the campaign and keeping the city accountable to their word to find solutions to have the museum remain at the site.
+In July 2022, the city began a two year effort to sell the hangar.
+Following the destruction of Hangar 11 in a fire in April 2024, the museum again requested that ownership of Hangar 14 be transferred to them.

 The museum hosts several groups including the 504 Blatchford Field Squadron, Royal Canadian Air Cadets, the 180 (20th Field Artillery Regiment, RCA) Royal Canadian Army Cadets, 700 (City of Edmonton) Wing, Royal Canadian Air Force Association, and 418 (City of Edmonton) Squadron Association, and CASARA.